-() Reading time:11 minutes © Copyright 2007 by the International Foundation for Gastrointestinal Disorders Many things happen as we age that makes a loss of bowel control more likely.
+Reading time:11 minutes

+© Copyright 2007 by the International Foundation for Gastrointestinal Disorders

+Many things happen as we age that makes a loss of bowel control more likely.
 Illness, injury, changes in bowel habits and other factors affect the ability to stay in control.
 Loss of bowel control is surprisingly common.
 It happens to a lot of people.
 There are a number of ways to be helped.

-This publication will help you understand what is wrong and what you can do about it.
-Continence, our control over when and where we go to the bathroom, is something most of us learn at an early age.
+Continence (our control over when and where we go to the bathroom) is something most of us learn at an early age.
 We generally take it for granted - until something goes wrong.
-"Incontinence" is the word used to describe loss of this control.
+"Incontinence" is the word used to describe this loss of control.

 Bowel incontinence occurs when the loss of control of gas, liquid stool, or solid stool is enough to cause discomfort or distress.
 Urinary incontinence is the loss of control of urine from the bladder.
-Bowel incontinence is a sign that something is wrong - some part of the bowel control system is not working as it should.
+Bowel incontinence is asign that something is wrong - some part of the bowel control system is not working as it should.

 Having an episode of bowel incontinence can be very upsetting.
-People often feel so embarrassed when this happens to them that they do not tell anyone about it, not even their spouse or doctor.
-It is common for persons who suffer this to go to lengths to hide the condition.
+People often feel so embarrassed when this happens to them that they do not tell anyone about it, not even their spouse or healthcare provider.
+It is common for people who suffer to go to lengths to hide the condition.
 As a result, they may stop doing many of the things they enjoy; they may experience a loss of personal freedom.
 They may feel many parts of their life slipping away - and they may not receive the help they need.

-If you experience bowel incontinence, here are three important things to know: 1.
-You are not alone - many people have
+If you experience bowel incontinence, here are three important things to know:

-3. You can find help, and ways to treat and manage the condition
+- 1. You are not alone many people have this condition - 2.
+You do not have to just, "live with it" - 3.
+You can find help and ways to manage and treat your condition

 Causes of incontinence

 Incontinence has many causes.
-It is not a normal part of aging, but as you age, you may be more at risk for the condition.
+It is not a normal part of aging, but as you age, you may be more at risk for this condition.

-thiscondition

-2. You do not have to just, "live with it"